Royal Crowns and Gemstones: What Makes Them So Majestic?

 Gemstones on St. Edward’s Crown

 Rubies are a part of this beautiful crown.
 This red gemstone, with its magnificent red hue, is noticeable in almost all Crown British Jewels.
 Its popularity stems from its significance.
-Ruby symbolizes power, passion, and leadership.
+Ruby gemstone symbolises power, passion, and leadership.
 It is the gemstone of courage, trusted to keep the monarch strong in both mind and spirit.

 Read More: Gemstones in Royal Families Worldwide